Sartxi/cl-challenge/README.md

 ### Client

 For the front end I decided to use the React context API to create a global state that provides the full list of incidents, edit and add incident form state, and toast messaging.
 The UI is simple offering a list of items (6 per page) with edit/delete functionality.
 The add and edit uses the same component with some conditional logic to decide which actions need to be taken.
 When a mutation is made in the UI a toast is displayed.
+Overall I kept the design and structure of the application simple and easy to understand.

 ### Component Lib:
 * header - theme selector and new incident button
 * list - pagination and filtering state
 * incident tile - edit, delete, and set status elements
-* incident editor - form for editing and adding incidents
+* incident editor - modal form for editing and adding incidents
 * error display - display for error boundary
 * confirmation dialog - used when a incident is being deleted
 * toast component